-The Cranmer Investment Fund is an open-ended investment company with variable capital incorporated with limited liability.
+The Cranmer Investment Fund is an open-ended investment company incorporated with limited liability.
 It is incorporated in England and Wales under registered number IC000276.
-The Company was authorised by the Financial Services Authority\ with effect from 27 November 2003.
+The Company was authorised by the Financial Services Authority with effect from 27 November 2003.